 When Earth Music was released later in 1967, the unthinkable happened and the album failed to chart.
 Things got even worse when Fool Me was released as a single, and also failed to chart.
 For The Youngbloods this rubbed salt into a very painful wound.

-Joining The Youngbloods were some guest artists, including Jerry Corbitt, fiddle player David Lindley, vibes player Victor Feldman, trumpeter Joe Clayton and tenor saxophonist Plas Johnson.
+Joining The Youngbloods were Jerry Corbitt plus some guest artists.
+This included fiddle player David Lindley, vibes player Victor Feldman, trumpeter Joe Clayton and tenor saxophonist Plas Johnson.
 They played their part in what was another carefully crafted album, Elephant Mountain.

 When Elephant Mountain was released, critics again, lavished praise on the album.
 Given the quality of music, this was no surprise.
 They ranged from jazz-tinged acoustic ballads like Sunlight and Ride The Wind to captivating and playful songs like Smug and Beautiful and the bluesy, hard rocking Sham.
 Two songs were very different to anything The Youngbloods had written.
 Darkness, Darkness dealt with subject of depression, while Quicksand was a song about suicide.
 However, Rain Song (Don’t Let the Rain Bring You Down) was a return to the jug band songs like Euphoria and The Wine Song.
 It was part of what many critics regarded as The Youngbloods’ finest album.

 When Elephant Mountain was released in 1969, the album reached 118 in the US Billboard 200.
 This meant that Elephant Mountain was The Youngbloods’ most successful album.
 Despite this, the lead single Darkness, Darkness and the followup Sunlight failed to chart.
 However, a song from the past would transform The Youngbloods’ fortunes.